marklogic/java-client-api/README.md

 * Enable [MarkLogic Jena API](https://github.com/marklogic/marklogic-jena) (separate project)
 * Enable [MarkLogic Sesame API](https://github.com/marklogic/marklogic-sesame) (separate project)

+### What's New in Java Client API 3.0.5 - 3.0.7

+* Bug fixes

+### What's New in Java Client API 3.0.8

+* Replace Jersey with OkHttp as the underlying HTTP library

 ### QuickStart

 To use the API in your maven project, include the following in your pom.xml: